ham2k/adif4/README.md

 It would look like `<NAME:9>Sebastián <NAME_INTL:10>Sebastián <NOTES:7>?? ???? <NOTES_INTL:36>이건 예시예요` encoded in Latin-1.

 Having a new field to hold the Unicode data means that the problem of providing Unicode support is only solved when a significant number of applications are updated to support it, and until then data loss would be likely.
-Applications might not prioritize implementation until most other apps have also done so, which means we have a chicken-and-egg problem.
+Applications might not prioritize implementation until most other applications have also done so, which means we have a chicken-and-egg problem.

 Also, having two fields introduces a problem of vague semantics.
 What happens if only the _INTL field is present?
 What happens if an application allows the user to update `NAME` but just passes `NAME_INTL` through?

 And finally, it turns the standard from "text based" to a "binary format" where different parts of the file use different encodings.

 Conclusion:
-* Would work, but only after most apps are updated to support it.
+* Would work, but only after most applications are updated to support it.
 * Causes data loss when doing round-trips with existing applications.

 Learnings: